New Jersey Theft Charges Attorney

 - Obtained in breach of an obligation in your capacity as a fiduciary and the amount involved is $50,000 or more.

-In addition to incarceration and fines, you may be ordered to pay restitution to the person or company from whom the property was stolen.
+You may be ordered to pay restitution to the person or company from whom the property was stolen in addition to incarceration and fines.

 How Can a Theft Defense Attorney NJ Help You?

-If you have been charged with theft in New Jersey, you can count on attorney Anthony J. Vecchio to protect your rights and pursue the best possible outcome for you.
+Charged with theft in New Jersey?
+You can count on attorney Anthony J. Vecchio to protect your rights and pursue the best possible outcome for you.
 Among the services we can provide to you are:

 - Seeking your release on bond while the theft charge against you is in the process of being resolved through either a plea or trial.